 Children's Literacy Initiative (CLI) is a nonprofit that works with K-3 teachers to transform instruction so that children can become powerful readers, writers, and thinkers.
 CLI's goal is to close the gap in literacy achievement between disadvantaged children and their more affluent peers.
 CLI provides training and coaching to teachers and administrators, and quality children's books to classrooms.

 Colorín Colorado is a bilingual web site that provides information, activities, and advice on helping children learn to read and succeed at school.
-Developed by the Reading Rockets project, Colorín Colorado features practical information for Spanish-speaking parents, beautiful illustrations from Caldecott Award-winning illustrator David Diaz, video clips of celebrities such as the late beloved Celia Cruz, and skill-building activities that draw upon Spanish-language songs and rhymes.
+Developed by the Reading Rockets project, Colorín Colorado features practical information for Spanish-speaking parents, video clips of celebrities such as the late beloved Celia Cruz, and skill-building activities that draw upon Spanish-language songs and rhymes.

 Dolly Parton's Imagination Library